mongodb-js/mongorc/README.md

 Usage
 =====

-`mongorc` sits in front of `rc` and passes any config from MongoDB:
+`mongorc` sits in front of `rc` and passes any config from MongoDB as a default.
+NOTE: this means that MongoDB config is lowest-precedent to rc.

 ```javascript